I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

 Getting Started Investing While in the Military

 I started investing in stocks when I was in high school, around 2005.
 I had to get my parents to jointly open an account at a discount online brokerage that charged about $7 per trade.
-Nowadays you can start investing with no trading costs through apps like Robinhood.
+Nowadays you can start investing with no trading costs on Schwab, Fidelity, and Vanguard.

 My first few stocks were a bust but I learned a lot.
 I quickly learned that individual stocks were far too risky and index funds, whether through ETFs or mutual funds, were the way to invest.